Turtle Conservation & Rehabilitation Volunteer in Nusa Penida

 Don’t you just love turtles?
 Sweet-natured; gentle …but, sadly, also, endangered!
 If you want to be part of their conservation, our Turtle Conservation Project in Nusa Penida is perfect for you.
 In fact, this project is ideal for biologists, college students, environmentalists, and eco champions!
 Further, you will not be involved with your typical adventuring experiences on this small island, so you will be heavily involved with this important work.
 Moreover, living standards are basic here.
 However, you will walk away with superb in-depth knowledge and experience, owing to your involvement.

 Nusa Penida, which is just under one hour’s boat ride from mainland Bali, and needs volunteer support for its conservation activities.
 Depending on the time of the year (turtles do not nest all year round), you may be identifying turtle species, collecting eggs, monitoring nests or seeing hatchlings get safely to sea.
-However, during the day, you will also teach at one of the local schools, where native English speakers, is a rarity.
-So your expertise here will be greatly valued!
 As there are not the usual attractions and events here, this is the perfect opportunity to really immerse yourself in the community and get a feel for authentic Bali life.

 Discover Waterfalls, Temples and Beaches Galore on Nusa Penida

 Whilst Nusa Penida does not have the usual tourist trappings, there are many natural wonders to explore here.
 Visit Manta Bay, where you can find Manta Rays in their natural habitat, or head to one of several breathtaking waterfalls on the island.
 Further, you will find temples to explore, villages to amble through, and of course, stunning white beaches to relax on!
 Lastly, with Bali only one hour away by boat, you can choose to venture out at the weekends and see a little more of this tropical idyll with your volunteer friends.